 A Surprising Dividend Play That May Make You Rich

-The futures.
+The acquisition of wealth is paramount to our financial futures.
 Most Americans have historically depended on home ownership for accumulation of wealth, the recent crisis notwithstanding.
 But most people don’t realize that there’s a better way.

 Going forward, dividends are most likely to grow in markets that are most likely to grow.
 Where do future markets look most promising?
 The same place economies are growing at light speed — emerging markets.